spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ```

 From her on in I'd suggest using two bash windows, one with sudo
-enables the other with standard permissions.
+enabled the other with standard permissions.

 > i.e. open a terminal and don't enter `sudo` in there, instead use
 > the terminal that has been granted that permission.